etnlg/twitter-GPT/README.md

-# twitter-GPT
+# The Twitter-GPT

-Automatic twitter account
+This is the code of a fully automated twitter account that posts everyday using GPT-4.